saint1729/pas-appmaker/README.md

 ## Tutorial: Advanced Concepts

-App Maker allows you to extend its core functionality using hooks.
+App Maker allows you to modify and extend its core functionality using hooks written in a language(s) you are comfortable with.
-Your hooks can be used at specific phases of the job submission and execution lifecyle.
-They can be written in any language executable on the server.

 ### Hook1